ej8899/tech-interview-questions/rp.md

 - What problems did you run into during or after rollout?
 - Did you document the setup or hand it off to others?

-**Describe a time you had to solve a critical IT problem without existing documentation.**
+** 🔶 Describe a time you had to solve a critical IT problem without existing documentation.**
 - What steps did you take to troubleshoot and resolve the issue?
 - How did you verify your solution worked?
 - Did you follow up with preventive or process changes?